Auch verfügbar auf Deutsch

 Over and above the scientific aspect, this expedition came with a major physiological challenge, as the four comrades stayed in a five square-metre pressurised chamber – an extreme environment for humans.
 Laurent Ballesta brought back unprecedented images from his journey to discover the “coral rings” of the Mediterranean.
 The mission will eventually confirm or refute the hypothesis that the formation of these curious aggregates is linked to gas emissions or freshwater springs.

-READ MORE: AUDRIC WATCHES
+READ MORE: AMURAI PROJECT

 Marc A. Hayek (President & CEO of Blancpain) & Andrea Caputo (VP Head of Marketing) Roberto Rinaldi Gombessa VI